Martin-Ansteensen/steppper-robot-arm/README.md

 ![arm](images/arm.jpg)

 ## Design
 Almost all parts of the arm are 3D-printed.
-3D-printed ball bearings consisting of BB-bullets and and 3D-printed parts are used in stead of normal ball bearings.
+3D-printed ball bearings consisting of BB-bullets and 3D-printed parts are used in stead of normal ball bearings.
 Various sizes of NEMA17 stepper motors, a large servo and a 28-BYJ48  unipolar stepper motor are used to move the various joints.
 A small servo is used for the gripper.
 All joints using stepper motors have a limit switch used to detect the joint's home position.
 An arduino with a RAMPS 1.4 controls all of the motors and limit-switches.
 It communicates with a Raspberry Pi, responsible for object detection (using a Pi Cam).
 ![bearing](images/bearing_1.jpg)